Spannungen: History

-In 2020 and 2021, during the COVID-19 pandemic, the performances were played, broadcast and recorded without audience.
-The festival returned to performances with audience in 2022, with the motto Liebe (love).
+In 2020 and 2021, during the COVID-19 pandemic, the performances were played, broadcast and recorded without an audience.
+The festival returned to performances with an audience in 2022, with the motto Liebe (love).
 Vogt gave his last concert at the festival, playing in the final concert on 26 June 2022 with Christian Tetzlaff, Barbara Buntrock and Tanja Tetzlaff the Piano Quartet No. 3 by Johannes Brahms.

 Since 25 June 2023, Christian Tetzlaff is the new artistic director of SPANNUNGEN.

 Performances

 Players

 Among the more than 300 musicians who have performed at Spannungen are: